-Russia’s Obninsk APS-1 provided 5 megawatts of electricity to the grid in 1954, while the United States powered its first town in Arco, Idaho in 1955 with Borax-III.
-Two years later, the Shippingport Atomic Power Station, located just outside Pittsburgh, PA, became the first full-scale atomic electric power plant in the United States.
+Russia’s Obninsk APS-1 provided 5 megawatts of electricity to the grid in 1954, while the United States powered its first town in Arco, Idaho, in 1955 with Borax-III.
+Two years later, the Shippingport Atomic Power Station, located just outside Pittsburgh, Pennsylvania, became the first full-scale atomic electric power plant in the United States.

 *This one was a little nit-picky.
 We know!

 FALSE: Any exposure to radiation could cause cancer.

 FACT: Exposure to small doses of radiation is not likely to cause cancer.

 When talking about used nuclear fuel, the documentary mentions that “any exposure to radioactive material in small doses could cause cancer down the line.”

 Low levels of radiation are around us every day.
 Some come from natural sources like the sun and rocks.
 That means that a person living in higher altitudes is exposed to more radiation than a person living at sea-level.
 In fact, you get more radiation from your granite countertops than by living next to a nuclear power plant.

 The effects of low-dose radiation have been studied extensively and are the subject of some debate.
 Although low-dose radiation is regulated conservatively, operating as if there were the potential for an adverse impact, low levels of radiation have not been shown to increase a human’s chances of getting cancer.

 The nuclear industry is heavily regulated to ensure that nuclear workers and the public are always protected from any hazard.
 Simply put, exposure to small doses of radiation is not likely to cause cancer.